logdna/setup-chain-node/README.md

   * If the input is a string, and starts with a `#` symbol it is considered to be a lookup path and will return the requested value from internal state if found.
+    * If the first property of a lookup value is `this` data will be retrived from the `input` value
-    * Array lookups should use the index value in dot notation, e.g. `#biz.1`
+    * Array lookups can use the index value in dot notation, e.g. `#biz.1`
   * If the input is a string, and starts with a `!` symbol it is considered a function call and will call any registered actions from the chain instance and store the result in internal state.
   * If the input is an object, each key in the object will be resolved following the above rules.
   * If the input is an array, each item in the array will be resolved following the above rules.
 **Returns:** [String][]|[Object][]|[Array][]

 ```javascript